REZ-OAN/CI-CD-WholeSome/README.md

 - Setup the self-hosted runner for this
 - Then Configure Docker-Hub As Per your need
 - You have to install the needs for testing your builds in self-hosted runner
+- Use github secrets for adding the credentials of Dockerhub repository
 - After a successful testing then push the docker images to a Dockerhub Repository